 Or maybe, for you, it’s as simple as having a plan in place for your home, your belongings, your lifestyle, and even your future care needs.

-What makes you feel independent and free is personal and will likely play a role in the choices you make as you consider where you want to spend the next chapter of your life.
+What makes you feel independent and free is personal and will likely play a role as you consider where you want to spend the next chapter of your life.

 We know what the stereotypes out there are.
 For some, moving to a retirement community may be perceived as giving up your personal sense of independence and freedom.
 But if you’re picturing hushed environments, boring activities, and dining rooms serving up uninspiring fare, maybe it’s time to reconsider this option.

-Not all retirement communities are assisted living or skilled nursing — in fact, most are robust communities full of residents with varied interests doing what they want to do — not things they have to do.
+Most retirement communities are robust communities full of residents with varied interests doing what they want to do — not things they have to do.
 Think about the life you lead today… you can continue to do many of these things and much more.
-You still get to choose how to spend your days - and at Life Plan Communities, in particular, with the added benefit of having a plan in place for many of your future, but perhaps unanticipated, needs.
+You still get to choose how to spend your days.

-This continuity of your lifestyle is not limited to how you choose to spend your days.
+This continuity of lifestyle is not limited to your calendar.
 Many Vi residents bring their cars, pets, and favorite personal belongings with them when they move to one of our Life Plan Communities, which helps make their new homes feel uniquely their own.
-Also worth noting: in our 2018 Resident Satisfaction Survey, 96% of Vi residents reported feeling they have the freedom to create a lifestyle that reflects who they are.

 So why should you consider moving into a retirement community sooner than later?